 The Oliver Gospel Mission seeks to provide a Christ-centered environment that is compassionate, yet firm, and designed to instill both hope and responsibility for the purpose of life transformation.
 Their goal is that those in need that arrive at their door will receive the tools they need to live fulfilled, functioning, and fruitful lives, ready to contribute to and enhance the community.

 Interested in more information or volunteering?
-Check out their website.
+Contact Dustin Smith.

 Palmetto Family Council

 The mission of Palmetto Family Council is to persuasively present biblical principles in the centers of influence on issues affecting the family through research, communication, and networking.
 They focus on seven core values as they relate to the family including faith, marriage, parenting, education, stewardship, commerce, and culture.

 Interested in more information or volunteering?
 Contact Kevin Caiello.

 Pearls Columbia is an organization in Columbia, SC that provides support, hope, and restoration to women who are exploited by the sex industry.
 They offer support to women working in the sex industry during our monthly outreaches, as well as support, mentorship, and aftercare programs for women who desire to leave the industry.
 Our vision is to see women restored to new life – mind, body, and spirit — by the transformative love of Jesus Christ.

 Interested in more information or volunteering?
 Email here.